Customer: Victorian State Government | Level Crossing Removal Project

-McConnell Dowell is the constructor and leader of the Western Program Alliance, delivering part of the Victorian state government’s ambitious level crossing removal program, which is set to remove 85 level crossings by 2025.
+McConnell Dowell is the constructor and leader of the Western Program Alliance, delivering part of the Victorian state government’s ambitious level crossing removal program, which is set to remove 110 dangerous level crossings by 2030.

-The Alliance brings together the Level Crossing Removal Project, MTM (network operator), and Arup and Mott MacDonald as design partners.
+Our Alliance brings together ourselves, the Level Crossing Removal Project (government), MTM (network operator), and Arup and Mott MacDonald (design partners).

-In its first five years, the Alliance successfully completed seven level crossing removals in Melbourne’s western and south eastern suburbs, namely:
+In our first five years we successfully completed 9 crossing removals in Melbourne’s western and south eastern suburbs, including specific sites at:

 - Kororoit Creek Road in Williamstown North – a rail over road bridge and duplication of 800 metres of track on the Altona Loop

-- Abbots Road in Dandenong South – a rail over road bridge in an industrial zone
+- Abbotts Road in Dandenong South – a rail over road bridge in an industrial zone

 - Aviation Road in Laverton – a rail over road bridge within a busy shopping precinct

 - Werribee Street in Werribee - a rail over road bridge, including the main ARTC freight line